-1.3 Authorized Disclosure.
+16.3 Authorized Disclosure.

-1.1.1 Disclosure.
-Notwithstanding Section 16.1 (Nondisclosure and Non-Use), the Receiving Party may disclose Confidential Information belonging to the Disclosing Party in the following instances:

-(a) as required by and in accordance with Section 16.6 (Securities Filings; Disclosure under Applicable Law), to the U.S. Securities and Exchange Commission or any national securities exchange in any jurisdiction in the Territory (each, a "Securities Regulator");

-(b) in response to a valid order of a court of competent jurisdiction or other Governmental Authority or Regulatory Authority or, if in the reasonable opinion of the Receiving Party's legal counsel, such disclosure is otherwise required by Applicable Law (other than to a Securities Regulator); provided, however, that to the extent legally permissible the Receiving Party will first give written notice to the Disclosing Party and give the Disclosing Party a reasonable opportunity to quash such order or to obtain a protective order or confidential treatment requiring that the Confidential Information and documents that are the subject of such order or requirement be held in confidence by such court or agency or, if disclosed, be used only for the purposes for which the order was issued and redacted in accordance with the Disclosing Party's instruction; provided, further, that the Confidential Information disclosed in response to such court or governmental order or Applicable Law will be limited to that information which is legally required to be disclosed in response to such court or governmental order or Applicable Law;

-(c) by either Party, to the extent necessary or reasonably useful to exercise its rights to Prosecute and Maintain, enforce and defend any and all Patents for which it has such right under Article 15 (Intellectual Property Matters); provided, however, that, to the extent practicable, such Party will provide the other Party with at least [] prior written notice of any such disclosure and take reasonable and lawful actions to avoid or minimize the degree of disclosure;

-(d) by either Party, to a Regulatory Authority, as necessary or reasonably useful in connection with any filing, submission or communication with respect to any Licensed Product (or any Licensed Degrader or Licensed Degrader-Antibody Conjugate contained therein) Collaboration Degrader, Collaboration Degrader-Antibody Conjugate, or, following the execution and delivery by each Party of a Reversion Product License Agreement, Reversion Product; provided, however, that reasonable measures will be taken by such Party to obtain confidential treatment of such information, to the extent such protection is available;

-(e) by Seagen, to the extent necessary or reasonably useful to research, Develop, Manufacture, Commercialize or otherwise Exploit Licensed Products (or any Licensed Degrader or Licensed Degrader-Antibody Conjugate contained therein), Collaboration Degraders, or Collaboration Degrader-Antibody Conjugates, or to otherwise exercise the rights and licenses granted to it under this Agreement, including under Article 14 (License Grant; Exclusivity);
+- 16.3.1 Disclosure.
+Notwithstanding Section 16.1 (Nondisclosure and Non-Use), the Receiving Party may disclose Confidential Information belonging to the Disclosing Party in the following instances: - (a) as required by and in accordance with Section 16.6 (Securities Filings; Disclosure under Applicable Law), to the U.S. Securities and Exchange Commission or any national securities exchange in any jurisdiction in the Territory (each, a "Securities Regulator"); - (b) in response to a valid order of a court of competent jurisdiction or other Governmental Authority or Regulatory Authority or, if in the reasonable opinion of the Receiving Party's legal counsel, such disclosure is otherwise required by Applicable Law (other than to a Securities Regulator); provided, however, that to the extent legally permissible the Receiving Party will first give written notice to the Disclosing Party and give the Disclosing Party a reasonable opportunity to quash such order or to obtain a protective order or confidential treatment requiring that the Confidential Information and documents that are the subject of such order or requirement be held in confidence by such court or agency or, if disclosed, be used only for the purposes for which the order was issued and redacted in accordance with the Disclosing Party's instruction; provided, further, that the Confidential Information disclosed in response to such court or governmental order or Applicable Law will be limited to that information which is legally required to be disclosed in response to such court or governmental order or Applicable Law; - (c) by either Party, to the extent necessary or reasonably useful to exercise its rights to Prosecute and Maintain, enforce and defend any and all Patents for which it has such right under Article 15 (Intellectual Property Matters); provided, however, that, to the extent practicable, such Party will provide the other Party with at least [] prior written notice of any such disclosure and take reasonable and lawful actions to avoid or minimize the degree of disclosure; - (d) by either Party, to a Regulatory Authority, as necessary or reasonably useful in connection with any filing, submission or communication with respect to any Licensed Product (or any Licensed Degrader or Licensed Degrader-Antibody Conjugate contained therein) Collaboration Degrader, Collaboration Degrader-Antibody Conjugate, or, following the execution and delivery by each Party of a Reversion Product License Agreement, Reversion Product; provided, however, that reasonable measures will be taken by such Party to obtain confidential treatment of such information, to the extent such protection is available; - (e) by Seagen, to the extent necessary or reasonably useful to research, Develop, Manufacture, Commercialize or otherwise Exploit Licensed Products (or any Licensed Degrader or Licensed Degrader-Antibody Conjugate contained therein), Collaboration Degraders, or Collaboration Degrader-Antibody Conjugates, or to otherwise exercise the rights and licenses granted to it under this Agreement, including under Article 14 (License Grant; Exclusivity): - (f) disclosure (i) to any of its officers, employees, consultants, agents or Affiliates who need to know such Confidential Information to perform on behalf of such Party under this Agreement, (ii) in the case of Seagen, to any actual or potential collaborators, partners, licensees, Sublicensees, contractors, subcontractors, agents and representatives in connection with the Research, Development, Manufacture,